Center-for-Health-Data-Science/bulkDGD/README.md

 </a>

-bulkDGD is a Python package providing an interface to use the Deep Generative Decoder (DGD) developed by Schuster and Krogh (Schuster and Krogh, arXiv) to model the gene expression of healthy human tissues from bulk RNA-Seq data.
+bulkDGD is a Python package providing an interface to use the Deep Generative Decoder (DGD) developed by Schuster and Krogh (Schuster and Krogh, 2023) to model the gene expression of healthy human tissues from bulk RNA-Seq data.

-The first application of the model to bulk RNA-Seq data is presented in the work of Prada-Luengo, Schuster, Liang, and coworkers (Prada-Luego, Schuster, Liang, et al., biorXiv).
+The first application of the model to bulk RNA-Seq data is presented in the work of Prada-Luengo, Schuster, Liang, and coworkers (Prada-Luego, Schuster, Liang, et al., 2023).

 * **Documentation**: bulkDGD's documentation can be found [here](https://bulkdgd.readthedocs.io/en/latest/).
 * **Bug reports**: please report any bugs or problems you encounter with bulkDGD in the dedicated [issues](https://github.com/Center-for-Health-Data-Science/bulkDGD/issues) section on GitHub.